This post has been updated on July 9, 2020.

 Nonetheless, feedback is a two-way street: you can give it to your learners and you can also be on the receiving end.
-Educators need to know that receiving feedback from their learners may not put them into a comfortable situation, but it is crucial for them and their course.
+Educators need to know that receiving feedback from their learners may not put them in a comfortable situation, but it’s crucial for them and their course.

 Last time we explored a few tips on how to deliver feedback to your online learners.
 It’s time now to focus on how to get it.